-- □ Make sure the computer is turned on and press the eject button on the drive. - Click Start, and select My Computer.
-Right-click the optical disc drive and select Eject. - □ Make sure the computer is not in Standby or Hibernate mode. - If this does not work, try the following: When the computer is OFF, open the tray by inserting a sharp, pointed object (for example a paperclip) into the hole next to the eject button.
+- Click Start, and select My Computer.
+Right-click the optical disc drive and select Eject. - Make sure the computer is not in Standby or Hibernate mode. - ☐ If this does not work, try the following:

+When the computer is OFF, open the tray by inserting a sharp, pointed object (for example a paperclip) into the manual eject hole of the optical disc drive.